 The trip also included a delicious dinner at an Indian Restaurant in Glenwood Springs and breakfast at a local coffee shop.
 We didn’t’ find any convenient hiking trail right there, but found a paved trail that runs along the Roaring Fork River; the Glenwood Springs River Trail.
 I enjoyed walking south and seeing the area get less industrial as we passed some nice parks.
 This trail also connects to the Rio Grande Trail that goes all the way to Aspen, 42 miles.
 A bit far to hike, but that would be a nice bike ride I’d like to do sometime.

 We tried to pack some fun into the drive each direction as well.
 We ran into a little traffic heading west out of Denver so pulled off the freeway at Idaho Springs and drove to St. Mary’s Glacier.
+It's just a short drive off the freeway.
 We hiked the road up to the glacier and then hiked up the glacier a ways.
 There was fresh snow on the glacier but it felt quite warm with the sun reflecting off the snow.
 The views of the surrounding mountains from on the glacier were stunning.
 A glacier is an area of snow/ice that is thick enough that it doesn’t melt in summer.
 It apparently has a slow movement downhill as well (I didn’t feel it moving).

 There has been so little snow in Colorado this winter and I haven’t quite felt like I’ve gotten enough of it.
 We stopped at Vail Pass and put on our snow shoes and just spent a half an hour hiking there so we could get some ‘snow time’ in.

 Overall, it was quite a nice weekend escape!
 For me, short trips can be more relaxing than long trips and there are so many great places in Colorado for a weekend escape.
 Where do you go for a weekend escape?